 Top it off with a final flourish

 A wedding cake topper can transform even the plainest creation into something much more impressive.
-There’s no shortage of options from the sophisticated to the kitsch and the artisan to the humorous – no need to stick with the traditional figurines!
+There’s no shortage of options from the sophisticated to the kitsch and the artisan to the humorous – and there's no need to stick with the traditional figurines!

-This little slice of advice has hopefully sharpened your appetite for some serious cake discussions – enjoy!
+This little slice of advice has hopefully sharpened your appetite for some serious wedding cake discussions – enjoy!